 Oodles of space for starters (the staff need a golf buggy to get around – seriously!), but also a cricket square, pavilion and nets, tennis courts, floodlit astroturf pitches, an assault course and a fantastic pool, fitness suite , dance and drama studio.
 There are horses in the stables too, but they’ve drawn the line at a helipad (joke).

 I had a long meeting with head Nick Seward and he seemed super lovely.
-Very smart and self-deprecating and witty, with a real academic pedigree, having come from Magdalen School in Oxford, he’s been in the hot seat for almost 9 years and during that time has overseen the investment in the library and science block, acted as Grim Reaper to the teaching old-guard, developed an ambitious plan for more new development, including a new sports hall for 2019/20, and knocked off Saturday school, not wanting children to ‘flog through another six lessons’ when they should be relaxing after a busy week.
+Very smart and self-deprecating and witty – now with added beard – and with a real academic pedigree, having come from Magdalen School in Oxford, he’s been in the hot seat for almost 9 years and during that time has overseen the investment in the library and science block, acted as Grim Reaper to the teaching old-guard, developed an ambitious plan for more new development, including a new sports hall for 2019/20, and knocked off Saturday school, not wanting children to ‘flog through another six lessons’ when they should be relaxing after a busy week.
 I liked him a lot.

-Quite a few actually!
-There is a bar for the Sixth formers on campus, with Nick himself as landlord – seriously!
+Quite a few actually.
+There is a bar for the Sixth formers on campus, with the headmaster as landlord – seriously!
 It’s all perfectly legal and it allows the pupils to drink in a safe environment, and has to be better than kids smuggling tequila into dorms, right?
-There’s an American Program running at the school, the only British school in the UK that does so in conjunction with the US State Department.
+There’s a US Program running at the school, the only British school in the UK that does so in conjunction with the US State Department.
 It’s ostensibly so that US pupils can study in the UK whilst meeting US educational requirements, but the upshot is that the British students can study elements of the US curriculum too.

 New last year was Tucker, a tuk-tuk that delivers tuck shop goodies to the pupils and is used for refreshments at sports matches – tea, sandwiches, cakes even the occasional glass of Pimms.
 Now that’s genius.